 Why store exactly like that?
 “Ideally, rest it on its side partially inflated, inflating every month or so as it loses air through the semi-permeable membrane,” Zinn explains.
 This way, it holds its shape so when you do start gluing, you don’t have to reshape the tire.
 To that end, absolutely do not leave them folded in a box somewhere.
 Not all of us have the storage room to leave tires partially inflated lying on their side, but that’s the ideal, and better than hanging on a hook.
 Another option would be to keep them mounted on an old rim, partially inflated.

-So, with cyclocross season only five months away, it might be time to take stock of what tires you’ll need, and get an order in now.
+So, with cyclocross season only three months away, it might be time to take stock of what tires you’ll need, and get an order in now.
 An added bonus: often, those who wait until the last minute to purchase tires start seeing their favorite options run out as the popularity of cyclocross increases.